Dental Sealants: The basics.

 Some sealants are formulated with fluoride.
 Its release, right at a tooth’s surface, can also help to lower its chances for decay.

-Should sealants always be placed?
+Should the protective coating of a sealant always be placed?

-Not all teeth require the protection that dental sealants can provide.
+No, not all teeth require the protection that dental sealants can provide.

 ▲ Section references – Beauchamp